Western North Carolina:

-Cherokee County is the heart of western North Carolina and its county seat is Murphy, where Log Cabin Connection is based.
+Cherokee County is the heart of western North Carolina and its county seat is Murphy, where Log Cabin Connection was created.

 Within just a couple of hours drive you can find world-class whitewater rafting, hiking in the mountains, the Great Smoky Mountains National Park, fly fishing, casino gambling, access to the world via Atlanta airport and some of the best motorcycling roads in existence.